gbbofh/spikey-boi/README.md

 The motor output of the agent is produced by sampling the spike frequency of each motor neuron over a period of time.
-This period of time is a defined constant in the Agent class, and is currently set to 500 timesteps.
+This period of time is a defined constant in the Agent class, and is currently set to 100 timesteps.

-Currently, the motor output is reset to zero at the end of 500 timesteps.
-This will be fixed in the near future, to prevent the agent from stuttering as it moves.

 ### The Display